-This approach generally is perceived as best-practice for this industry and is widely used.
+This approach is generally perceived as best-practice for this industry and is widely used.
 Unfortunately risk factors such as production volatility and further business changes have a negative effect on profitability.
-So how can you reduce the risks of a decreased profitability?
+So how can you reduce the risks of decreased profitability?

 Overcoming the challenges to increase profitability

-In our year long experience in working with contract manufacturing businesses, we have developed the following approach to address this challenge:
+In our experience gained from working with contract manufacturing businesses, we have developed the following approach to address this challenge:

-- Connecting the quotation process with ERP data to gain transparency over the cost, revenue and profit from quotation till production lifespan
+- Connecting the quotation process with ERP data to gain transparency into cost, revenue and profit across the quotation-to-production lifespan

 - Presenting real-time insights to the management on the profitability of the company, plant or project

-- Establishing a unified financial reporting in order to focus on one unified key metric
+- Establishing unified financial reporting that focuses on one unified key metric

-- Empowering better business decision making, based on facts from actual and past data in order to maintain or increase the profitability
+- Empowering better business decision-making—using facts derived from actual and past data—that maintains or increase profitability

-Our integrated approach to measure and improve the profitability evolved into the strategy of leveraging insights from connecting CPQ (Configure Price Quote) and ERP data via the following steps:
+Our approach to measure and improve profitability evolved into the strategy of leveraging insights from connecting the CPQ from our Digital Sales Platform, and ERP data via the following steps:

 - Estimate costs and apply markups during the RFQ (Request for Proposal) process.
 Move accepted quotes including their new materials directly to the ERP system

-- Measure actual costs in the ERP system
+- Measure actual costs reflected in ERP system

-- Perform analytics comparing the planned costs from the initial CPQ /RFQ calculation to the actual costs in the ERP
+- Perform analytics comparing planned costs from the initial RFQ calculation to the actual costs in the ERP

 - Optimize parameters for future quotes

-First of all, the sales and project management team would assess the OEM's (Original Equipment Manufacturer) requirements of the products to be manufactured.
-An integrated CPQ system enables the team to create the BOM (Bill of Material) of the product, including the required materials and manufacturing processes.
-Often multiple departments are involved in determining the right costing.
-For Example, SCM (Supply Chain Management) would be responsible to capture the costs of all purchasing materials, whilst engineering departments contribute their process knowledge.
-You can read more about that in my last post about why a standard CRM doesn’t help contract manufacturing industries.
+Multiple departments are often involved in determining the right costing.
+For example, SCM (Supply Chain Management) would be responsible for capturing the costs of all purchasing materials, while engineering departments contribute their process knowledge.
+You can read more about that in my post about why a standard CRM doesn’t help contract manufacturing businesses.

-3. Perform analytics comparing the planned costs from CPQ with the actual costs in ERP
+3. Perform analytics comparing planned costs with the actual costs

 - Lot size is smaller than expected

-It is especially important to see if there are significant systematic anomalies between quoted and actual costs for segmenting customers, regions or single projects.
-The analytics provide interesting findings, also when comparing the profit over different periods of the production time span.
+It is especially important to see if there are significant differences between quoted and actual costs for; segmented customers, regions or single projects.
+Analytics can also provide interesting findings when comparing profit over different periods of the production time span.

 4. Optimize parameters for future quotes.

-So now it’s time to act on those discovered differences.
+So now it is time to act on those differences you have discovered.

-- Sales people can be told to apply higher mark ups (or this can be defaulted) for specific customers for whom discrepancies are discovered.
+- Sales people can be told to apply higher mark ups (this can be the default action) for specific projects with discrepancies

-- Changes in quoted and ordered quantity need to be controlled better in the contact.
+- Tightly control changes in quoted and ordered quantity in the contact

-The integrated approach of connecting CPQ and ERP data helps all companies who operate in contract manufacturing to estimate the costs of a yearlong lasting production and mitigate related risks.
-Multiple insights empower CEOs and CFOs to act on cost differences and learn from data of the past.
+Connecting the CPQ in a Digital Sales Platform and your ERP data helps all contract manufacturing companies to precisely estimate costs of a multi-year deal and mitigate associated risks.
+Deep insights empower CEOs and CFOs to act on cost differences and learn from data from the past.